 Daily Harvest & Bakery is on my YES list and should be on yours too!
 Whether you are from the area, just passing through, or if you’re a travel junkie who loves to try new food, make this place your next stop and thank me later!

-– Breonica Hunt, Monroe at Conway Branch Teller
+– Breonica Hunt, former Teller, Monroe at Ochsner LSU Health Branch

 New Roads – Mikey’s Donuts